eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 * **PREALLOCATED**: As the history gets larger, memory is allocated in chunks.
 Each chunk accommodates a number of changes, and no more allocations are done until that chunk is full.
 Provides minimum number of dynamic allocations at the cost of increased memory footprint.
-Maximum payload size of changes must be approrpiately configured, as history will not be able to accommodate changes with larger payload after the allocation.
+Maximum payload size of changes must be appropriately configured, as history will not be able to accommodate changes with larger payload after the allocation.
-* **PREALLOCATED_WITH_REALLOC**: Like PREALLOCATED, but preallocated memory can be reallocated to accomodate changes with larged payloads than the defined maximum.
+* **PREALLOCATED_WITH_REALLOC**: Like PREALLOCATED, but preallocated memory can be reallocated to accommodate changes with larger payloads than the defined maximum.
 * **DYNAMIC**: Every change gets a fresh new allocated memory of the correct size.
   It minimizes the memory footprint, at the cost of increased number of dynamic allocations.
 * **DYNAMIC_REUSABLE**: Like DYNAMIC, but instead of deallocating the memory when the change is removed